Postfeminism: History of the term

-Examples of postfeminist work
+Other uses

+Toril Moi used the term in Sexual/Textual Politics (1985) to advocate a feminism that would deconstruct the equality-versus-difference binary.

+In Lacan and Postfeminism (2000), author Elizabeth Wright identified a "positive reading" of postfeminism that, instead of indicating an overcoming of feminism, refers to post-structuralist critiques of second-wave feminism.
+From a similar perspective, Diane Davis affirmed that postfeminism is just a continuation of what first and second wave feminisms want.

+In Feminism: A Beginner’s Guide (2010), Sally Scholz referred to the fourth wave as postfeminism.

+Works

 In her 1994 book Who Stole Feminism?
 How Women Have Betrayed Women, Christina Hoff Sommers considers much of modern academic feminist theory and the feminist movement to be gynocentric.
 She labels this "gender feminism" and proposes "equity feminism"—an ideology that aims for full civil and legal equality.
 She argues that while the feminists she designates as gender feminists advocate preferential treatment and portray women as victims, equity feminism provides a viable alternative form of feminism.
 These descriptions and her other work have caused Hoff Sommers to be described as an antifeminist by some other feminists.

 Some contemporary feminists, such as Katha Pollitt or Nadine Strossen, consider feminism to hold simply that "women are people."
 Views that separate the sexes rather than unite them are considered by these writers to be sexist rather than feminist.

-Amelia Jones has authored post-feminist texts which emerged in the 1980s/1990s and portrayed second-wave feminism as a monolithic entity and criticized it using generalizations.